northeastern-rc/rc-public-documentation/docs/source/first_steps/cps_ood.rst

 For more control of the session, modify **Time** for the session time (in hours), **Memory** to get more memory in GB, and the **Working Directory** where JupyterLab launches.

 .. note::
-   If **Working Directory** left blank, the session will launch in the main class folder (in this example `/work/cps/ALY3070`).
-This folder has read-only permissions.
-Additionally, each student has access to a personal working directory (read+write) under: `/work/cps/ALY3070/students/[username]`, where `[username]` is the student username on Discovery.
+   If **Working Directory** left blank, the session will launch in the main class folder (in this example ``/work/cps/ALY3070``).
+Alternatively, start the session directly from your personal working directory by entering: ``/work/cps/ALY3070/students/[username]``, where ``[username]`` is your username on Discovery.
+The instructions below assume the field is left blank.

 Wait until the session is successfully created and started (turns green).